 - a serious, acute or chronic medical condition (especially since the age of 14) which caused significant educational disruption

 - significant caring responsibilities, or recent bereavement or serious illness within close family

 - living independently of the family (estranged students)

 - any kind of serious disruption due to adverse family circumstances

 - serious disruption to educational provision at school/college

 - other circumstances where serious disruption has occurred – the school/college is welcome to contact the College Academic Office to discuss an applicant's particular circumstances

-The Extenuating Circumstances Form should normally be completed and submitted by your school/college for receipt by the 22 October application deadline.
+The Extenuating Circumstances Form should normally be completed and submitted by your school/college for receipt by the 22 October deadline.

 In those rare cases where an applicant's school/college is unaware of the full circumstances, a doctor or social worker may complete and validate the form on the applicant's behalf.

 If your circumstances change following the submission of the form, your school/college (or doctor/social worker) should information us as soon as possible.